How We Teach Reading

 Each class timetables English daily, where children take part in whole-class shared reading and/or writing every day.
 Comprehension skills are taught throughout the school, so that children learn to read for meaning.
 Children will also have the opportunity to share a book with members of staff to develop their fluidity of reading.

 Even when children begin to read independently, it is important to find time to share a book or ask them about the characters and plot of the stories that they are enjoying.
-Although life can be busy, one of the best ways to model good reading is to let your child see you reading too.
-Take a trip to your local library and find out what is going on there during the holidays (Fairfield and Stockton libraries always advertise their holiday activities in school).
+One of the best ways to model good reading is to let your child see you reading too or to take a trip to your local library.
 Ask your child to look out for any of their weekly spellings in the books that they are reading, so that they are applying their word knowledge.
-For more ideas on helping your child with reading, please pick up a leaflet from school.